tada/pljava-wiki/Default-type-mapping.md

 Starting with PostgreSQL version 8.2 it will be possible to have NULL values in arrays.
 PL/Java will handle that the same way as with normal primitives, i.e. you can declare methods that use a java.lang.Integer[] parameter instead of an int[] parameter.

 ##Composite types##
-A composite type will be passed as a read-only java.sql.ResultSet with exaclty one row by default.
+A composite type will be passed as a read-only java.sql.ResultSet with exactly one row by default.
 The ResultSet will be positioned on its row so no call to next() should be made.
 The values of the composite type are retrieved using the standard getter methods of the ResultSet.
 Example:
 ```sql
 CREATE TYPE compositeTest